yt3trees/qmk_firmware/keyboards/lfkeyboards/lfk78/keymaps/iso/readme.md

-# The default ISO keymap for LFK78
+# The default keymap for bluepad